ssamarasam/cyber-security-learning/AZ-500 Azure Security Technologies preparation.md

 **Implement advanced network security**
 - *Secure the connectivity of hybrid networks*
-    -  Azure boation
+    -  Azure bastion
     -  Azure firewall
-    -  on prem will go via VPN gateway --> Azure fireall --> Spoke (where VMs resides)
+    -  on prem will go via VPN gateway --> Azure firewall --> Spoke (where VMs resides)
-    -  outside on prem will go thru Azure botion --> Azure firewall --> spoke
+    -  outside on prem will go thru Azure bastion --> Azure firewall --> spoke
     -  Azure monitoring gets feed from almost everything even from on-prem

 - *Create and configure virtual networks and subnets*